I wish mum's phone was never invented

 "I hate my mum's phone and I wish she never had one," is what one primary school child wrote in a class assignment.

-American school teacher Jen Adams Beason posted the comment on Facebook, and revealed that four of 21 of her students said they wished mobile phones had never been invented.
+American school teacher Jen Adams Beason posted the comment on Facebook, and revealed that four out of 21 of her students said they wished mobile phones had never been invented.

 Ms Beason, who lives in Louisiana, also posted a picture of the second grade (ages seven to eight) pupil's class work after she asked them to describe something they wish had never been created.

-"I would say that I don't like the phone," the child wrote.
+"I would say that I don't like the phone," one child wrote.

 "I don't like the phone because my parents are on their phone every day.
 A phone is sometimes a really bad habit."

-The student completed the work with a drawing of a mobile phone with a cross through it and a large sad face saying 'I hate it'.
+The student completed the work with a drawing of a mobile phone with a cross through it and a large sad face saying "I hate it".

 You might also be interested in: